-Task Documentation ☐ Log on to the local K2 Media Client with Windows administrator "Security and user accounts" on page 135 permissions. ☐ Configure a "userA" account and a "userB" account on the local K2 Use standard Windows procedures Media Client.
-Do not assign these users to the administrators group. ☐ Log on to AppCenter with K2 administrator permissions.
-"Security and user accounts" on page 135 ☐ For channels 1 and 2, configure access control lists with permissions "Configuring channel access security" on as follows: page 140 - Everyone: Remove this group from the access control list - userA: Allow ☐ For channels 3 and 4, configure access control lists with permissions "Configuring channel access security" on as follows: page 140 - Everyone: Remove this group from the access control list - userB: Allow ☐ Log on to AppCenter as userA.
+Task Documentation Log on to the local K2 Media Client with Windows administrator permissions.
+"Security and user accounts" on page 137 Configure a "userA" account and a "userB" account on the local K2 Media Client.
+Do not assign these users to the administrators group.
+Use standard Windows procedures □ Log on to AppCenter with K2 administrator permissions.
+"Security and user accounts" on page 137 For channels 1 and 2, configure access control lists with permissions as follows: Everyone: Remove this group from the access control list userA: Allow "Configuring channel access security" on page 142 For channels 3 and 4, configure access control lists with permissions as follows: Everyone: Remove this group from the access control list userB: Allow "Configuring channel access security" on page 142 Log on to AppCenter as userA.
 Test userA access to channels.
-Log off. ☐ Log on to AppCenter as userB.
+Log off. - Log on to AppCenter as userB.
 Test userB access to channels.
-Log off.
+Log off. -